glynawe/Vanilla/vanilla.md

 A variable definition has an implicit declaration if one is not given in a program's modules.

 An implicit variable declaration has a default value.
 Numeric variables are initialized to zero.
-Reference values are initialized to `nil`.
+Reference variables are initialized to `nil`.
 The elements of arrays and records are recursively initialized by these rules.
 I.e. every non-structured value in a default structure ends up being zero or nil.

 The above rule is also used to initialize local variables within procedure bodies.